msa-em/guide-tem-simulation/code.md

 ## Overview

-`Python` has unarguably become the leading programming language in the scientific community, continually gaining popularity for the past two decades.
+`Python` has unarguably become the leading programming language in the scientific community, continually gaining popularity over the past two decades.
-This is due to `Python` being friendly for beginners, owing to its less strict language structure (dynamic typing, automatic memory management, non-compiled language) and the plethora of tutorials and examples.
+This is due its friendliness for beginners, owing to its less strict language structure (dynamic typing, automatic memory management, non-compiled language) and the plethora of tutorials and examples.
-It also benefits from being open-source, with numerous high-quality libraries covering a broad range of applications (numeric calculations, image analysis, machine learning, etc.), including a number of packages dedicated to S/TEM.
+ `Python` also benefits from being open-source, with numerous high-quality libraries covering a broad range of applications (numeric calculations, image analysis, machine learning, etc.), including a number of packages dedicated to S/TEM.
 The diverse and broad scope of the python ecosystem allows for interoperability between different domains and file formats as well as easy re-purposing of existing algorithms to new domains.

 There are a number of `Python` codes relevant to S/TEM simulation and analysis:
-- [*ab*TEM](https://github.com/abTEM/abTEM) - all-Python S/TEM image simulation
+- [*ab*TEM](https://github.com/abTEM/abTEM) - all-Python image simulation (basis for this article)
 - [pyPrismatic](https://prism-em.com/tutorial-python/) - image simulation (Python wrapper to C++ package Prismatic)
-- [pyMultislice](https://github.com/HamishGBrown/py_multislice) - S/TEM image simulation
+- [pyMultislice](https://github.com/HamishGBrown/py_multislice) - alternative Python image simulation API
 - [py4DSTEM](https://github.com/py4dstem/py4DSTEM) - 4D-STEM analysis
 - [liberTEM](https://github.com/LiberTEM/LiberTEM) - 4D-STEM analysis
-- [Hyperspy](https://hyperspy.org/) - general framework for S/TEM analysis.
+- [Hyperspy](https://hyperspy.org/) - general framework for S/TEM analysis
-- [pyxem](https://github.com/pyxem/pyxem) - 4D-STEM analysis as part of Hyperspy.
+- [pyxem](https://github.com/pyxem/pyxem) - 4D-STEM analysis as part of Hyperspy
-- [Rosetta Scientific Input Output](https://github.com/hyperspy/rosettasciio) - library for microscopy file reading and writing.
+- [Rosetta Scientific Input Output](https://github.com/hyperspy/rosettasciio) - library for microscopy file reading and writing

 The main libraries used in the code examples of this text are:
 - NumPy (np) - fast numerical calculations.
 - CuPy (cp) - drop-in replacement for NumPy to run on GPUs.
-- Numba - just-in-time Python compiler for scientific and array-oriented computing.
+- Numba (nb) - just-in-time Python compiler for scientific and array-oriented computing.
 - matplotlib - plotting and visualization.
 - ipywidgets - making interactive figures.
 - Atomic Simulation Environment (ASE) - creating and visualizing atomic structures.